Senarath Attanayake

 Attanayake Mudiyanselage Kithsiri Senarath Bandara Attanayake (12 August 1966 - 29 August 2017) known as Senarath Attanayake was a Sri Lankan politician and lawyer.

 He was a recipient of the 2016 Henry Viscardi Achievement Award.
 He was also a member of the Uva Provincial Council, and was the Minister of Agriculture, Irrigation, Livestock, Land and Forestry between 2000 and 2005.
 He also became acting Chief Minister for a brief period during this tenure.
 Attanayake was the first person with a disability in Sri Lanka to be an elected representative and a lawyer.

 Early life and education

 Born to Attanayake Mudiyanselage Jayawardena Attanayake, a former member of parliament (1970–1977 & 1994–1999), former Basnayaka Nilame (Lay Custodian) of the Ruhunu Maha Kataragama Devalaya and Wimala Manathunge of Pitakumbura, a village in the Moneragala District.
-The eldest in a family of three, with a brother and a sister, at the age of two years he was affected by Polio and is a wheelchair user since then.
+The eldest in a family of three, with a brother and a sister, at the age of two years he was affected by polio and was a wheelchair user since then.
 He was educated at the Royal College Colombo and graduated from University of Colombo and passed the law exams of the Sri Lanka Law College becoming an Attorney at law.